 This was the official website for the 2011 Laserfest held at the St Francis Yacht Club in San Francisco, CA. The content is from the site's archived pages and gives just a small taste of what this site offered.

 My family had been members of this private, non-profit club for years.
-I wanted to attend the 2011 regatta, but I was stuck in Baltimore trying to find a local company offering moving services that also did long distance moving.
+I wanted to attend the 2011 regatta, but I was stuck in Baltimore trying to find a local Maryland moving company that also did long distance moving.
 Finally I found a company that seemed very promising.
 A friend actually recommended them and reviews confirmed that they were reputable.
 The Von Paris Moving & Storage, a family-owned and operated moving and storage company since 1892, provided not only local but also long distance and even international moving.
 They were a full service agent for North American Van Lines and their global network of storage facilities.
 With an A+ rated accredited business with the Better Business Bureau, I felt I would be in good hands.
 I was in a rush so I opted so I told my Von Paris Personal Move Manager I wanted their optional Full Service Packing freeing me from the onerous job of packing.
 They packed everything in my home into large and small moving boxes and even handled the transportation of my car.
 I was able to hop on a plan and make it to the LaserFest.
 When all my goods and vehical arrived in San Francisco, they were unpacked and waiting for me at my new location.
 Amazing without any major glitches.
 Too bad Von Paris doesn't have a San Francisco office.
 I would definitely use them again.
 I love the LaserFest which features sailors of all ages from around the world competing on these small but speedy boats.
 With all the boats exactly the same because of the One Design class rules, the Laser is a challenging boat that rewards athleticism, subtle steering and trimming techniques, as well as tactical excellence.
 For this reason it is the sailor who wins the race not the boat.

 "It's not over 'til it's over" - Day 4 of the Laser Masters